KwirkyJ/factorio-oilfield-optimizer/README.md

 Output is a table of entities with their position and rotation data.

-Below is an sub-optimal example:
+Below is a simple, sub-optimal example:

-    grid = {
+    layout = {
         pump = {{x=5, y=-2, rot='v'}},
         beacon = {{x=2, y=-2}},
         medium-pole = {}, -- {x=4, y=0},